__copyright__ = 'Copyright 2017-2018, http://radical.rutgers.edu'

 self._resubmit_failed = False

-# Setup rabbitmq queues
+# Setup zmq queues

 self._prof.prof('amgr_created', uid=self._uid)